-With Qantas now offering double-daily flights to Japan – Sydney to Tokyo’s Haneda Airport and Brisbane to Tokyo’s Narita International Airport – you might want to think about getting your ski legs on.
+With Qantas now offering a new seasonal service with direct flights from Sydney to Sapporo for the December 2019 ski season, and double-daily flights to Japan – from Sydney to Tokyo’s Haneda Airport and Brisbane to Tokyo’s Narita International Airport – you might want to think about getting your ski legs on.

-Thanks to its varied mountainous terrain and reliable snow, Japan is a skiier’s paradise that boasts more than 600 resorts.
-Craig Tansley reveals three of the best spots to enjoy the country’s slopes.
+Thanks to its varied mountainous terrain and reliable snow, Japan is a skiier’s paradise that boasts nearly 600 resorts.
+Here are three of the best spots to enjoy the country’s slopes.

-OK, OK… so some call Niseko “the Bali of the ski world” for its large influx of Aussie skiers but there’s a good reason we’re all going there: more than 15m of snow falls on average a season.
+Some call Niseko “the Bali of the ski world” for its large influx of Aussie skiers but there’s a good reason we’re all going there: more than 15m of snow falls on average every season.
 Niseko is the world’s “snowiest” ski resort; no resort on Earth gives you anywhere near the chance of riding waist-deep powder.
-Just don’t come looking for an authentic Japanese experience.
-The trade-off is that Niseko has the most vibrant après ski scene in Japan.
-It’s also easy to get to – fly to Sapporo from Tokyo then take a two-and-a-half-hour shuttle bus west to the resort.
+As a bonus, Hirafu Town is known for having one of the most vibrant après ski scenes in Japan.
+It’s also easy to get to – from 16 December 2019 to 28 March 2020, the new Qantas seasonal service will operate three direct flights departing Sydney every week.

 If you’re looking for a variety of terrain, there’s simply nowhere better to ski or snowboard in Japan.
 Located near Honshu’s west coast, the Hakuba region is less than a four-hour drive from Tokyo.
 There are 10 resorts here, all on the one lift pass, offering more than 200 runs and free buses running between resorts.
-Hakuba has something for every level of skier and snowboarder – challenging-terrain parks, Japan’s best wide-open beginner slopes and the nation’s steepest mountains.
+Buses also travel along the Tateyama Kurobe Alpine Route carved out between Tateyama and Omachi – the towering snow walls attract thousands of tourists who are also able to walk the route.
+Hakuba has something for every level of skier and snowboarder – challenging-terrain parks, Japan’s best wide-open beginner slopes, and the nation’s steepest mountains.
 Even though it has the best après ski scene in the country outside Niseko, it still manages to maintain a traditional Japanese feel.